TG Universes & Series:

 “In addition … George has made us aware that Apollinaris now has a junior women’s team.
-To that end … ‘Specialized’ will equip and support the junior team just like we do the pro team.”
+To that end … ‘Specialized’ would like to equip and support the junior team just like we do the Elite team.”

 Frank noticed Gaby’s joyful expression and added, “Yes, Gaby … that means new bikes!”